Parkinson Disease and Dementia

 Parkinson disease arises from decreased dopamine production in the brain.
 The absence of dopamine makes it hard for the brain to coordinate muscle movements.
-Low dopamine also contributes to mood and cognitive disturbances later in the course of the disease.
+Low dopamine also contributes to mood and cognitive problems later in the course of the disease.
 Experts don't know what triggers the development of Parkinson disease most of the time.
-Early onset Parkinson disease is often inherited and is the result of certain gene mutations.
+Early onset Parkinson disease is often inherited and is the result of certain gene defects.

 What are the symptoms of Parkinson disease?